PM urged to declare Sialkot a value-added city

 He said that all PRGMEA members welcome speedy disbursement of sales tax refunds under faster plus system, DLTL refunds, customs rebate being deposited directly into the bank, cut in power tariff for SMEs and reduction of interest rate to 7 percent, which would ultimately lead to an aggressive sale in future and hopefully gear up the export in 2021.

 Ijaz Khokhar observed that the SBP’s relief measures, including temporary economic refinance facility for machinery imports, is very encouraging and good for industrial expansion.
-“The PRGMEA appreciates the efforts of the PM to cut power tariff for SMEs.”
+“The PRGMEA appreciates the efforts of the PM to cut power tariff for SMEs which covers almost 90 percent of the industry and especially the efforts of the Commerce Ministry to promote economic growth in the country and provide liquidity and other support to the value-added apparel sector during COVID-19 are really appreciable,” he said.

+The chairman also hailed the significant growth observed in apparel export for the months of Nov 2020.
+He said that this was in line with the government policy of promotion of value-added exports, which is reflecting a healthy trend.
+He called for advising trade missions abroad to actively engage the importers for promotion of Pakistan’s exports.

+“We are thankful to the government for releasing Rs1.78 billion for textile sector under drawback of local taxes and levy scheme (DLTL).
+He expressed the hope that this would resolve the liquidity issues of exporters and enable them to enhance exports further.